Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Results

 \paragraph{Exploration leads to substantial gains in the unsupervised setting.} On both GrailQA with the Freebase KG (Table~\ref{tab:kgqa_grailqa}) and MetaQA with the MoviesKG (Table~\ref{tab:kgqa_metaqa}), we find that unsupervised exploration leads to dramatic gains over the zero-shot baseline.
-Specifically, our proposed \method~+~\exploration~results in large 27.89 F1 (2x) and 58.02 F1 (3.5x) improvements on GrailQA and MetaQA, respectively.
+Specifically, our proposed \method~+~\exploration~results in large 27.89 F1 (2.5x) and 59.88 F1 (4.9x) improvements on GrailQA and MetaQA, respectively.

-\paragraph{\method exhibits better compositional generalization than \pangu.} \method outperforms \pangu~by 4.03 F1 (Table~\ref{tab:kgqa_grailqa}) and on MetaQA by a large 18.84 F1 (Table~\ref{tab:kgqa_metaqa}) when evaluated with our exploration corpus.
+\paragraph{\method exhibits better compositional generalization than \pangu.} On GrailQA, \method outperforms \pangu~by 4.03 F1 (Table~\ref{tab:kgqa_grailqa}) and on MetaQA by a large 20.63 F1 (Table~\ref{tab:kgqa_metaqa}) when evaluated with our exploration corpus.
 Note that exploration provides only partial coverage over evaluation queries (as shown in Table~\ref{tab:exploration_coverage}).
 Therefore, models must compositionally assemble sub-expressions from relevant exemplars to make predictions.
 For instance, on MetaQA, we find that training data provides perfect test pattern coverage, which translates to similar performance with both \method and \pangu.
-With the exploration corpus, however, coverage of test patterns drops to nearly 70\%, resulting in a large 30.93 point drop using \pangu~and only an 8.57 drop with \method, indicating stronger compositional generalization ability with our method.
+With the exploration corpus, however, coverage of test patterns drops to nearly 70\%, resulting in a large 30.93 point drop using \pangu~and only 6.79 with \method, highlighting the strong compositional generalizability of our method.

 \paragraph{\method with exploration is competitive with supervised ICL.} We observe that \method~+~\exploration~is able to nearly match \method~+~\trainset~(row 4 and 7 in Table~\ref{tab:kgqa_grailqa}) on GrailQA.
 Notably, we find that unsupervised \method is, in fact, able to \textit{outperform} supervised \pangu~when the underlying base model is held constant (MPT-7B).
-On MetaQA, the gap between \method~+~\exploration~and supervised ICL is a larger 12.16 F1, which can be explained by the formulaic nature of questions in MetaQA, resulting in all patterns being covered by the training set as shown in Table~\ref{tab:exploration_coverage}.
-Overall, our results demonstrate that unsupervised exploration is a viable means to provide unsupervised grounding for reasoning.
+On MetaQA, the gap between \method~+~\exploration~and supervised ICL is a larger 6.79 F1, which can be explained by the formulaic nature of questions in MetaQA, resulting in all patterns being covered by the training set (see Table~\ref{tab:exploration_coverage}).
+Overall, our results demonstrate that exploration is a viable means to provide unsupervised grounding for reasoning.